mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - :ref:`GroupDetectors <algm-GroupDetectors>` now takes masked bins correctly into account when processing histogram workspaces.
 - :ref:`SaveNexusProcessed <algm-SaveNexusProcessed>` and :ref:`LoadNexusProcessed <algm-LoadNexusProcessed>` can now save and load a ``MaskWorkspace``.
 - :ref:`FitPeaks <algm-FitPeaks>` can output parameters' uncertainty (fitting error) in an optional workspace.
+- :ref:`Fit <algm-Fit>` now numbers the functions in the output workspace.

 Bugfixes
 ########